sagemath/sagewiki_to_gh-2022-10-10/SageFlatProject.md

  * as a flat metric with no holonomy on a surface,
  * as a Riemann surface and a non zero Abelian (or quadratic) differential.

 This page is aimed to be a roadmap for the implementations of various algorithm related to flat surfaces and more generally geometry of surfaces.
+For the moment we share the [[http://wiki.sagemath.org/combinat|sage-combinat repository]] with mercurial for the development.

 == General architecture ==

 For now the main structure is as follows

- * sage.combinat.flat_surfaces
+ * sage.combinat.flat_surfaces (which contains various generic objects)
  * sage.combinat.flat_surfaces.iet (for interval exchange transformations stuff)
  * sage.combinat.flat_surfaces.origamis (for origamis/square tiled surfaces stuff)

 == Roadmap ==

+=== Port of other programs ===
+ * Joshua Bowman program on iso-Delaunay tessellations (written in Java)
+ * Finish Anton Zorich port of Interval Exchange Transformations and Linear Involutions (written in Mathematica)
+ * Anton Zorich program for computing approximation of various Lyapunov exponents (written in C and Mathematica)
+ * Alex Eskin program for analyzing saddle connections direction in a surface (written in C++)

 === Different representations/implementations for flat surfaces ===
  * (convex) polygonal surface